datreant/scipy-2016/abstract.md

 In many fields of science, especially those analyzing experimental or simulation data, there is an existing ecosystem of specialized tools and file formats which new tools must work around.
-Often this makes the filesystem serve as a de-facto database, with directory trees the zeroth-order data structure for scientific data.
-But it can be tedious and error prone to work with these directory trees to retrieve and store datasets.
+Often this makes the filesystem serve as a *de facto* database, with directory trees the zeroth-order data structure for scientific data.
+But it can be tedious and error prone to work with these directory trees to retrieve and store heterogeneous datasets.

 To address this problem, we present [**datreant**](http://datreant.org/).
 At the core of datreant are **Treants**: specially marked directories with